 Environmental laws, regulations and permits, and the enforcement thereof, change frequently and have tended to become more stringent over time.
 In particular, more rigorous greenhouse gas ("GHG") emission requirements are in various stages of development.
-For example, the United States Congress has considered legislation that would establish a nationwide cap-and-trade system for GHGs and the Environmental Protection Agency ("EPA") has proposed regulating GHG emissions from mobile and stationary sources, pursuant to the federal Clean Air Act.
-The Province of Ontario has proposed regulating GHG emissions and draft legislation is being introduced in 2016.
+For example, the Province of Ontario established a cap-and-trade system for GHGs.
 Any regulation of GHG emissions, including through a cap-and-trade system, technology mandate, emissions tax, reporting requirement or other program, could subject the Company to significant costs, including those relating to emission credits, pollution control equipment, monitoring and reporting, as well as increased energy and raw material prices.
 In addition, OEM customers may seek price reductions from the Company to account for their increased costs resulting from GHG regulations.
 Further, growing pressure to reduce GHG emissions from mobile sources could reduce or change the mix of automobile sales, thereby impacting the demand for the Company's products and ultimately the Company's revenues.
 Although there is still significant uncertainty surrounding the scope, timing and effect of future GHG regulation, any such regulation could have a material adverse impact on the Company's business, financial condition, results of operations, reputation, product demand and liquidity.
-See also "Automotive Industry General: Fluid Handling Systems" and "The Position of an OEM Supplier in the Automotive Industry."
+(See also "Automotive Industry General" and "The Position of an OEM Supplier in the Automotive Industry".)